FISH BALLS with Sicilian flavours

 Cut the fish into chunks and mince it in a food processor.

-You can see the ingredients I use to make these fish balls, mainly currants, pine nuts, parsley and fresh bread crumbs .
-There is also some garlic and grated lemon rind, cinnamon….. and on this occasion I added nutmeg too.
+You maybe able to identify the ingredients I used to make these fish balls, mainly currants, pine nuts, parsley and fresh bread crumbs.
+I always use 2-3 day old sourdough bread and no crusts.
+In the mixture there is also some minced garlic, grated lemon rind, chopped parsley, chilli flakes, pine nuts, grated cheese and cinnamon.
+On this occasion I added nutmeg too.

 img_4512

-These ingredients are common in Sicilian cuisine but also in Middle Eastern food.
+These ingredients are common in Sicilian cuisine, but also found in Middle Eastern food.
 This is not surprising when you look at Sicily’s legacy.

-Combine the mixture and add some grated Pecorino and salt and pepper to taste.
+Combine the mixture and add some grated Pecorino (yes! with fish!), salt and pepper to taste.

 img_4516